Dante Alighieri: Legacy

 In 2007, a reconstruction of Dante's face was undertaken in a collaborative project.
-Artists from Pisa University and forensic engineers at the University of Bologna at Forlì constructed the model, portraying Dante's features as somewhat different from what was once thought.
+Artists from the University of Pisa and forensic engineers at the University of Bologna at Forlì constructed the model, portraying Dante's features as somewhat different from what was once thought.

 In 2008, the Municipality of Florence officially apologized for expelling Dante 700 years earlier.
+In May 2021, a symbolic re-trial was held virtually in Florence to posthumously clear his name.